columbia-sce/cas-drupal-7/README.md

 11. Configure the "Require CAS Login for" section for the pages you wish to secure with UNI authentication.

-12. All of the other settings are optional.
+12. All of the other settings for the CAS module are optional.

+13. If you are not automatically creating accounts, you MUST add the UNI to each individual user's profile page for them to successfully authenticate.